-After a single dose of IV midazolam, the consequence on the maximal clinical effect due to CYP3A4 inhibition will be minor while the duration of effect may be prolonged.
+After a single dose of i.v. midazolam, the consequence on the maximal clinical effect due to CYP3A4 inhibition will be minor while the duration of effect may be prolonged.
 However, after prolonged dosing of midazolam, both the magnitude and duration of effect will be increased in the presence of CYP3A4 inhibition.

 There are no available studies on CYP3A4 modulation on the pharmacokinetics of midazolam after rectal and intramuscular administration.
-It is expected that these interactions will be less pronounced for the rectal than for the oral route because the gastro-intestinal tract is by-passed whereas after IM administration the effects of CYP3A4 modulation should not substantially differ from those seen with IV midazolam.
+It is expected that these interactions will be less pronounced for the rectal than for the oral route because the gastro-intestinal tract is by-passed whereas after i.m. administration the effects of CYP3A4 modulation should not substantially differ from those seen with i.v. midazolam.

-When co-administered with a CYP3A4 inhibitor the clinical effects of midazolam may be stronger and longer lasting, and a lower dose may be required.
-Notably, administration of high doses or long-term infusions of midazolam to patients receiving strong CYP3A4 inhibitors, e.g. during intensive care, may result in long-lasting hypnotic effects, delayed recovery and respiratory depression, thus requiring dose adjustments.
-It is recommended to carefully monitor the clinical effects and vital signs during the use of midazolam with a CYP3A4 inhibitor.
-Interactions between midazolam and medicinal products that inhibit CYP3A4 are listed in Table 2.

-The effect of midazolam may be weaker and shorter lasting when co-administered with a CYP3A inducer and a higher dose may be required.
-Interactions between midazolam and medicinal products that induce CYP3A4 are listed in Table 3.
+When co-administered with a CYP3A4 inhibitor the clinical effects of midazolam may be stronger and also longer lasting, and a lower dose may be required.
+Notably, administration of high doses or long-term infusions of midazolam to patients receiving strong CYP3A4 inhibitors, e.g. during intensive care, may result in long-lasting hypnotic effects, delayed recovery and respiratory depression thus requiring dose adjustments.
+The effect of midazolam may be weaker and last shorter when co-administered with a CYP3A inducer and a higher dose may be required.

-It should be considered that the inducing process needs several days to reach its maximum effect and also several days to dissipate.
-Contrary to a treatment of several days with an inducer, a short term-treatment is expected to result in less apparent DDI with midazolam.
+With respect to induction, it should be considered that the inducing process needs several days to reach its maximum effect and also several days to dissipate.
+Contrary to a treatment of several days with an inducer, a short-term treatment is expected to result in less apparent DDI with midazolam.
 However, for strong inducers a relevant induction even after short-term treatment cannot be excluded.